Willing to make using Tails easier in your own language? Welcome aboard!

 You can help correct, improve, or complete the translations of Tails programs and documentation into your native language:

-- For French and Portuguese (Brazil), the existing translators team uses Git.
+- For French, the existing translators team uses Git.
 So, read translating with Git.

 - For other languages, read translating with Transifex.